Full cost of restoration

 The National Lottery said they simply don’t have enough money for all the projects that applied for funding.

-We’ll consider the merits of making another application this year, because it takes a lot of time, resource and cost to produce a bid submission.
+We’ll need to consider the merits of making another application in 2024, because it takes a lot of time, resource and cost to produce a bid submission.
+At this stage it's unclear whether Madeira Terrace would meet the NLHF criteria.

 A bid to the central government Department for Communities and Local Government for £4 million to kickstart the project was unsuccessful in 2016.